cdepillabout/evil-nix/README.md

 ### Technical Explanation

-The main trick in `evilDownloadUrl` is a fixed-output derivation that is able to return one bit of (non-hashed) data from the internet.
-This fixed-output derivation works by preparing two different output files.
+The main trick in `evilDownloadUrl` is a fixed-output derivation that returns one bit of (non-hashed) data from the internet.
+This fixed-output derivation works by first preparing two different output files.
 Let's call these output files `pdfA` and `pdfB`.

 These are special PDF files that have the same SHA1 hash.
 The hash of the fixed-output derivation is set to this SHA1 hash.
 This works because Nix still